- Most materials check out for three weeks: books, audiobooks and DVD sets of 200 minutes or more.

 - Lost or damaged kits incur a $140 charge.

-If a patron accumulates a total of $20 or more in fines and fees, the patron may not check out any library materials until the fine is paid down.
+If a customer accumulates a total of $20 or more in fines and fees, the customer may not check out any library materials until the fine is paid down.
 If the total exceeds $50, the account may be referred to a collection agency.

 The following are the maximum fines for material types in the library: